This article takes a comprehensive look at what is Lightning Network, a widely discussed solution to Bitcoin’s scalability problems.

 The general idea behind Lightning Network is that not all transactions are required to be recorded on the Blockchain.
 Small and everyday transactions (also called microtransactions) don’t have to be stored on the main, public Blockchain.

 The direction of payment channels inside Lightning Network is bidirectional (funds are stored into two parties).
-Since that the transactions inside payment channels are just between two parties, the transaction won’t need to be broadcasted to the public blockchain network until the parties decide to close the channel.
+Since the transactions inside payment channels are just between two parties, the transaction won’t need to be broadcasted to the public blockchain network until the parties decide to close the channel.
 This means that users will not incur mining fees (paid to miners to validate the transactions) and there will be no block confirmation time.
 This allows transactions executed within the channel to be instant with very low fees.

 Lightning Network was first proposed as a scaling solution for Bitcoin, but different cryptocurrencies – such as Stellar, Litecoin, Zcash, and Ripple – have been working on and developing the technology further.